iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 Processor and Memory

-Also according to Kuo, the base model won’t see any increase in RAM this year.
-It should get a new A19 processor, or use the A18 pro from iPhones 16 Pro and Pro Max.
+Also, according to Kuo, the base model won’t see any increase in RAM this year.
+It should get a new A19 processor or use the A18 pro from iPhones 16 Pro and Pro Max.

 Other Notes

-Another information unearthed by Kuo was about the manufacturing locations.
+Another piece of information unearthed by Kuo was about the manufacturing locations.
 The analyst indicates that the base iPhone 17 model will be produced in India, possibly for worldwide distribution.
 Other plants that make Apple devices, like those in China and Brazil, would be responsible for different models.

 iPhone 17 Pro and Pro Max